 Hayes, J., 2018.
 The theory and practice of change management.
 Palgrave.

 Hope Sr, K.R., 2011.
 Investing in capacity development: towards an implementation framework.
-Policy studies, 32(1), pp.59-72.
+Policy Studies, 32(1), pp.59-72.

 Johnston, M.P., 2017.
-Secondary data analysis: A method of which the time has come.
+Secondary data analysis: A method by which the time has come.
 Qualitative and quantitative methods in libraries, 3(3), pp.619-626.

 Kark, S., Brokovich, E., Mazor, T. and Levin, N., 2015.
 Emerging conservation challenges and prospects in an era of offshore hydrocarbon exploration and exploitation.
 Conservation Biology, 29(6), pp.1573-1585.

 King, C. and Cruickshank, M., 2012.
-Building capacity to engage: community engagement or government engagement?.
+Building capacity to engage: community engagement or government engagement?
 Community Development Journal, 47(1), pp.5-28.

 Kirat, M., 2015.
-Corporate social responsibility in the oil and gas industry in Qatar perceptions and practices.
+Corporate social responsibility in Qatar's oil and gas industry perceptions and practices.
 Public Relations Review, 41(4), pp.438-446.

 Kobusingye, S. and Omvia, D.K., 2015.
 FACTORS INFLUENCING THE IMPLEMENTATION OF CAPACITY BUILDING INITIATIVES IN NATIONAL INFORMATION TECHNOLOGY AUTHORITY UGANDA.